totorigolo/nRGBlib/ReadMe.txt

 It needs to work Ndless 3.1.
 It allows you to draw multiple shapes in color and easily allowing the user not to waste time on the creation of these basic functions.

-nRGBlib may be used on 4 bpp Nspire (Clickpad, Touchpad) and on 16 bpp Nspire (CX, CM).
+nRGBlib can be used on 4 bpp Nspire (ClickPad, TouchPad) and on 16 bpp Nspire (CX, CM).
-Executables created with nRGBlib can be used on any Nspire without rebuilt. nRGBlib can be used in 4 bpp only.
+Executables created with nRGBlib can be used on any Nspire without rebuilding. nRGBlib allows to use the screen in 4bpp on CX.

 The official Mercurial repository is available at: https://bitbucket.org/totorigolo/nrgblib

 What are the features of nRGBlib?
 =============================================